Project Proposal On E-shopping with affiliation

 - Increasing the value of the content with accessibility, reusability, and durability.

-- We will develop the necessary skills to get our business upon the Web and available to a worldwide audience.
+- We will develop the necessary skills to get our business on the Web and available to a worldwide audience.

 - We’ll understand the concepts, and we’ll have the knowledge.